78carla/Solidity_Bootcamp_project_L8/README.md

-# Encode Bootcamp Lesson 7
+# Encode Bootcamp Lesson 8

-Exercise scope: testing the smart contract Ballot.sol
+Exercise scope: write a script and connect to a public blockchain.